 I’m scared of being alone because I never really knew who I was when I began journeying towards independence.
 Back home it was relatively easy, I had my amazing set of support system, my family can be easily contacted, I was practically untouchable in terms of shaky expectations and obstacles.

 But having to live by yourself is different.
 It’s different when all things are new to you.
 It’s different when you’re establishing a new life in a new place with new culture, to you (or me) at least.
 It’s different when during the first few stages, there’s no one to remind you of how brilliant you are especially when you are at your lowest.

 For a time, I must admit, I felt disconnected.

 Yes, I was busy.
-Yes, 80% of my days here were eaten by so much professional responsibilities.
+Yes, 80% of my days here were eaten by so many professional responsibilities.
 Yes, I have so many excuses.

 I realized along the process that I did not pause to take time for myself anymore.
 I put other things first before my personal needs.
 I was in total sacrifice not realizing I was ruining the most important relationship everyone should nurture—the ones we have with ourselves.

 I stumbled upon a quote that said: “Relationships are like birds–if you hold tightly they die if you hold loosely, they fly, but if you hold with care, they remain with you forever.”

 I guess it’s fitting to say that I’ve held on too tightly on some, held loosely on most, and hardly ever kept me with care.
 Maybe that is also the reason my energy is funky lately resulting to nasty circumstances that can, in fact, be avoided early on.
 What’s done is done, though.
 The only way to go is forward.

 It’s okay not to be okay.